justinpferdner/justinpferdner.github.io/_posts/2023-10-12-web-scraping-tutorial.md

 #### 6. Hosting Methods

 If necessary, there are ways to implement the bot without the need for human intervention.
-In this tutorial we won't get into hosting our bot, but it is another step to take in making you scraping more efficient.
+In this tutorial we won't get into hosting our bot, but it is another step to take in making your scraping more efficient.

 ## Web Scraping Ethics